Backdoor Could Allow Company To Shut Down 70% of All Bitcoin Mining Operations

 will check in a few hours later to see if the predictable

+most people don't actually read the article, or the summary, and they talk about whatever they want. it's slashdot, dontcha know

+Slashdot just isn't a great place for discussing bitcoin in anything but the most general terms.
+Looking through the comments about 5 hours later and there are still people that have first principle discussions about fiat currency, dated comparisons wi

-not a big deal to those who don't mine (Score:2)
+not a big deal to those who don't mine (Score:5, Insightful)

 Highly misleading.
 If miners are shut down, Bitcoin transaction processing would operate a bit slower for a bit, then it would adjust to the new capacity.